squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Virtualization.md

 ---
 title: Virtualization
-layout: subarticle
+layout: page
-permalink: /comptia-a-plus/virtualization/
-parent: CompTIA A+ 220-1101
+parent: CompTIA A+ 220-1101 (Core 1)
+grand_parent: CompTIA
 has_children: false
+permalink: /education/comptia/a-plus/core-one/virtualization/
 ---

+# Virtualization

 Host machines contains multiple virtual computers on a single machine.
-This machine requires a system called a "hypervisor" which runs between the hardward and the virutal hardware and amchines.
+This machine requires a system called a "hypervisor" which runs between the hardware and the virtual hardware and machines.
 - Virtual Machines are granted permissions to certain system resources such as CPU, RAM, disk, Network Cards, GPU, etc.

 # Benefits